Discover the answers:

-4. What sort of practices do you think are helpful when it comes to handling pain, or other symptoms during the period cycle?
+What practises are helpful when it comes to pain, or other PMS symptoms during the menstrual cycle?

 Step 1: Acknowledge that this is a moment of difficulty, pain, suffering.
 You might even say to yourself ‘this hurts’ or ‘this is really hard right now’.

 Step 2: Common Humanity.
 Remind yourself that everybody experiences difficulty sometimes.
 That you are not alone in this.

 Step 3: Offer yourself kindness, compassion.
 This could be through some soothing touch like placing your hand on your heart or belly, giving yourself a hug.
 Or offering some gentle words or compassion and kindness to yourself.

 You can adapt the exact words, phrases and gestures to what works for you.”

 What does ‘cycle awareness’ mean- and how does it tie in with mindfulness?

 We’re all for period tracking here at WUKA.
 Getting to know your cycle is so important.
 It’s a great way to be able to not only be aware of what’s coming, but to be able to spot Changs to your cycle too.
 The Mindfulness Project agrees:

 “Tracking and getting to know our cycle can be a powerful thing.
 Mindfulness supports this by increasing our self-awareness and connection with the body, so we can tune in to our experience.
 A suggestion would be to begin by writing down three words each day that represent how you are feeling and to do this for several months, and just be curious about any patterns you may notice."